msaaddev/Landmarks/readme.md

 # Landmarks

-An IOS built for learning SwiftUI.
+An IOS app built for learning SwiftUI.